awsdocs/amazon-comprehend-developer-guide/doc_source/using-access-points.md

 To ensure that only authorized users have access to documents that contain PII stored in your Amazon S3 bucket, you use the `ComprehendPiiAccessControlS3ObjectLambda` function\.
 This Lambda function uses the [ContainsPiiEntities](API_ContainsPiiEntities.md) operation when processing a standard Amazon S3 GET request on document objects\.

 For example, if you have documents in your S3 bucket that include PII such as credit card numbers or bank account information, you can configure the `ComprehendPiiAccessControlS3ObjectLambda` function to detect these PII entity types and restrict access to unauthorized users\.
-For more information about supported PII entity types, see [PII entity types](how-pii.md#how-pii-types)\.
+For more information about supported PII entity types, see [PII universal entity types](how-pii.md#how-pii-types)\.

 For more information about this Lambda function, sign in to the AWS Management Console to view the [ComprehendPiiAccessControlS3ObjectLambda](https://console.aws.amazon.com/lambda/home#/create/app?applicationId=arn:aws:serverlessrepo:us-east-1:839782855223:applications/ComprehendPiiAccessControlS3ObjectLambda) function in the AWS Serverless Application Repository\.